keymetrics/doc-pm2/en/enterprise/guides/alerting.md

 Given an example where you have a cpu spike in the night hours but doesn't know why, you can explose your code base to try to understand it.
 You could also stay up late to run the profiling manually when the cpu spike.
- Or you could use the Alerting with the Profling to do that for you :
+ Or you could use the Alerting with the Profling to do that for you:

 - Create an alert when the cpu usage goes above 70%
 - Select as action the CPU Profile